steve-rodri/express-react-one-model/README.md

 ### Deliverables
 -  Create 4 students. **You are not required to create seed data for Class or Intructor, we will build this out next week**
 -  In `server.js` initiate routes for the index route and the create route, delete is fair game(it will not be counted against your completion mark if it doesn't work).
--  Student routes should use a `'/students'` endpoint.
+-  Student routes should use `GET /students` and `POST /students` endpoints

 ## Getting started on the front-end